gvalenzuelarg/CityLearn/README.md

 ```
 python example_main.py
 ```
-To create and save a serialized replay buffer of a 4 year simulation with a RBC as agent:
+To create and save a serialized replay buffer of a 4 year simulation with an RBC as agent, run:
 ```
 python create_buffers.py
 ```
-The resulting pickled file is saved by default to `output/replay_buffers.pkl`.
+The resulting pickled file is saved to `output/replay_buffers.pkl` by default.

 ## Files
 ```